oescoba2/MyWork/README.md

-# My Work
+# About Me
 Oh, howdy there!
 Glad you made it here.
 In this little corner of the internet, I host some the projects I have worked on or are currently working on.

+I am Oscar J. Escobar and are about to finish the Applied and Computational Mathematics (ACME) degree at Brigham Young University (BYU) this December.
+I love football (i.e. soccer) and am a huge fan of Real Madrid.
+In my spare time, I like to cook, watch series and movies, play the piano and guitar, and learn new things.

 Feel free to contact me for any question using form found at the bottom of my [website](https://oescoba2.github.io.).
 I give a breakdown of each directory in this repo and the contents therein in a TL;DR format.
 I also have pictures of some of the major projects in each directory.

-# About Me
-I am Oscar J. Escobar and are about to finish the Applied and Computational Mathematics (ACME) degree at Brigham Young University (BYU) this December.
-I love football (i.e. soccer) and am a huge fan of Real Madrid.
-In my spare time, I like to cook, watch series and movies, play the piano and guitar, and learn new things.

 # Modeling_data